YanZehong/CS5242-ABSC/README.md

 # CS5242-ABSC
 [![Python Versions](https://img.shields.io/badge/python-3.9%20%7C%203.9-blue)](https://www.python.org/downloads/)

 In this project, we focus on the aspect-based sentiment classification (ABSC).
 To be specific, the sentence “The restaurant was expensive, but the food was great” would be assigned with a negative polarity for the aspect PRICE, whereas the aspect FOOD has positive polarity.
-Implement MLP, CNNs, RNNs, ANNs*, and related improved versions on the dataset we collected on [Tripadvisor](https://www.tripadvisor.com.sg/).
-Specifically, it contains six aspects (value, location, service, rooms, cleanliness, sleep quality).
-Ratings of each review are on scales of 1 to 5.
-We convert original scales to sentiment polarities as follows: 1 and 2 stars are treated as negative; 3 is neutral; 4 and 5 stars are treated as positive.
-[Github Link](https://github.com/YanZehong/CS5242-ABSC)
+We implement MLP, CNNs, RNNs, ANNs*, and related improved versions on the dataset we collected on [Tripadvisor](https://www.tripadvisor.com.sg/).
+[Project Github Link](https://github.com/YanZehong/CS5242-ABSC)

 ## Table of Codes
 - Data Collection: